(#57) (Updated: May 20, 2025)

 Scott Berry, Meridian, 2 (both in Grand Junction); 1998, 2000

-Sam Temple, Hinds Community College, 2 (both in Enid); 2014, 2017
+Sam Temple, Hinds Community College, 2 (both in Enid); 2014 (runner-up), 2017.

 Keith Case, Copiah-Lincoln, 2 (both in Millington); 2000, 2005